 Commando and I both set off at the same time this morning.
 He was off on a thirteen mile run and I was off to the Airport to look for a rhino, an eight mile journey there and back, give or take.
 He disappeared round the corner while I waited on the island in the middle of the main road to get across.
 Sometimes I wish I could run, these little jaunts would be so much faster.
 Still I’d probably miss loads of stuff if I did.
 Continue reading Hunting down Airport Rhino – first published 28 July 2013

 The butterflies have been conspicuous in their absence this year for some reason.
 Although I’ve seen the odd one fluttering over the garden or when I’ve been out walking, there haven’t been nearly as many as usual.
 The bees have been buzzing around all the flowers in my garden since spring, but I’ve missed the colour of delicate wings drifting from plant to plant.
 On Tuesday, I thought I’d go and seek them out in their own habitat, the Butterfly Walk.
-Continue reading Butterfly walk and spitfires on the common
+Continue reading Butterfly walk and runners on the common

 Our little group left Monks Brook through the gate and crossed the road at the roundabout.
 This is where I usually carry on along Wide Lane to Eastleigh but Bob turned to the right and began to walk towards the railway arch.
 There was a milestone beside a fence that I’d never noticed before, much like the one on the Main Road that I keep meaning to take a picture of and never quite get round to.
 Close by there was another gate between the modern housing complex called The Grange and the Fleming Arms Pub.
 Bob went through it and we followed.
 Continue reading Monks Brook Meadows a really exciting find.